tymoreau/klusta_process_manager/README.md

 Install
 -------

-1) Get source from DropBox: copy-paste zip file, unzip  OR from Github
+1) Get source from DropBox: copy-paste zip file, unzip
+  OR get source from [Github](https://github.com/tymoreau/klusta_process_manager/releases)

 2) In a terminal, in the application's folder (where there is a setup.py file):
 > python setup.py install